 2. Second GDPR Regulation Myth: Consent for every Script or Cookie

-For example, Divi Bars have an optional function, that will set a cookie in the users’ browser, when closing a popup or promo bar.
-Thus no longer irritating them, with every page visited, or when returning to a previous page.
+For example, Divi Bars have an optional function, that will set a cookie on the users’ browser when closing a popup or promo bar.
+Thus, no longer irritating them, with every page visited, or when returning to a previous page.

 However, in the case of cookies or scripts that DO collect or track personal identifying information, then yes, there is a requirement to request the consent, specifically for that cookie or script.